Ontologies used for oneM2M

 The only ontology that is specified by oneM2M is the oneM2M Base Ontology, as described in TS-0012.
 The oneM2M Base Ontology is the minimal ontology (i.e. mandating the least number of conventions) that is required such that other ontologies can be mapped into oneM2M.

 External organizations and companies are expected to contribute their own ontologies that can be mapped (e.g. by sub-classing, equivalence..) to the oneM2M Base Ontology.
-They then supplement oneM2M data with information on the meaning/purpose of their data.
+That way oneM2M data can be supplemented with information on the meaning/purpose of the data.